Lego do not come cheap these days. As your Lego maniacs curate their Christmas wishlists, consider these tips for saving money on the Lego bricks.

 Look at what our friends put together!

-Recently, I realized that my girls could use their own little collections of bricks.
-We were at our friends’ house recently when FishChick5 played for two hours building with Lego!
+After years of “boy lego”, my youngest daughter has proven to be the true Lego fan in the house.
+About four years ago I set up the girls with heir own little collections of bricks.
+We had been at our friends’ house where the littlest FishChick played for two hours building with Lego!
 Two hours!
-She doesn’t do that at home because I’ve never set her up for it.
+She had never done that at home because I’d never set her up for it.
 Sure, the boys could do that all day long, but she’d never played with Lego.
 Weird, huh?
 The best part was that she was using her imagination and creating her own things, namely ice cream sundaes.